MBJohansen/Deep_Learning_VAE_Project/README.md

 The data files used for training the models can be found in the folder called "Data".

-The following packages are required to run the notebooks:
+The following extra packages are required to run the notebooks:
  - Pytorch
  - NLTK
  - Torchtext